-Once an application for admission has been submitted, any necessary communication with the student is conducted through the contact information provided (phone, e-mail, or text).
-Electronic communications will go through the free Calbright College email account provided to each student, or through the calbright.edu Student Portal.
-It is important to keep the address, phone, and alternate email address updated and corrections should be provided for student academic records as soon as possible.
+Once an application for admission has been submitted, any necessary communication with the student is conducted through the contact information provided (phone, email or text).
+Electronic communications will go through the free Calbright College email account provided to each student, or through the calbright.edu

+Student Portal.
+It's important to keep the address, phone and alternate email address updated, and corrections should be provided for student academic records as soon as possible.
 A student may update this information at any time by contacting Admissions and Records by emailing admissions@calbright.org.

-Transcripts, Certificates, and Verification of Enrollment
+Transcripts, Certificates and Verification of Enrollment

-Certificates of competency are auto-delivered upon program completion.
-To verify enrollment, request transcripts, or access previously awarded certificates students may log into their Student Portal and select "Admissions and Records."
-Transcripts, certificates, and verifications of enrollment are free of charge.
+Certificates of competency are automatically delivered upon program completion.
+To verify enrollment, request transcripts or access previously awarded certificates, students may log into their Student Portal and click on My Profile to access Admissions and Records Services.
+Transcripts, certificates and verifications of enrollment are free of charge.